 3.1 Laboratory analysis methods

 To identify and quantify crotonic acid, laboratories employ advanced analytical techniques.
-Gas chromatography-mass spectrometry (GC-MS) is one of the most widely used methods for analyzing volatile compounds like crotonic acid.
-This technique allows molecules to be fragmented and their specific characteristics identified based on their mass spectra.
+Gas chromatography coupled with mass spectrometry (GC-MS) is one of the most widely used methods for analyzing volatile compounds such as crotonic acid.
+This technique allows for the fragmentation of molecules and the identification of their specific characteristics based on their mass spectrum.

-Crotonic acid analysis can also be performed by high-performance liquid chromatography (HPLC) in conjunction with a diode array detector (DAD).
+Crotonic acid can also be analyzed by high-performance liquid chromatography (HPLC) coupled with a diode detector (DAD).
 This method is commonly used to detect and quantify molecules in aqueous solution.

-The use of HPLC-DAD allows for the accurate quantification of crotonic acid in complex samples, such as ultrapure water.
-The process involves the separation of compounds from the sample, followed by their identification by spectrophotometric absorption.
-This method is particularly suitable for the analysis of complex matrices where crotonic acid is present in low concentrations.
+The use of HPLC-DAD allows for the precise quantification of crotonic acid in complex samples, such as ultrapure water.
+The process involves separating the sample's components, followed by their identification through spectrophotometric absorption.
+This method is particularly well-suited for analyzing complex matrices where crotonic acid is present in low concentrations.

 4. Is crotonic acid a strong acid?